Nate Lowe Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.79 team ERA that ranks third across all MLB pitching staffs.
+- The Mariners have a 3.76 team ERA that ranks second across all league pitching staffs.

-- Mariners pitchers combine to surrender 184 total home runs at a rate of 1.2 per game (to rank 11th in the league).
+- Mariners pitchers combine to allow the 10th-fewest home runs in baseball (184 total, 1.2 per game).

-- Woo (4-5) gets the starting nod for the Mariners in his 18th start of the season.
-He has a 4.39 ERA in 84 2/3 innings pitched, with 88 strikeouts.

-- His most recent appearance was on Sunday against the Texas Rangers, when the righty tossed 3 1/3 innings, surrendering six earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.